Gabriel Boric takes over as Chile's youngest president - News

-Gabriel Boric assumed this Friday (11) the presidency of Chile for the term of 2022-2026, becoming the youngest president in the country’s history at just 36 years old, just completed.
+Gabriel Boric assumed this Friday (11) the presidency of Chile for the term of 2022-2026, becoming the youngest president in the country’s history, at just 36 years old.

 Boric takes office after a victory in the second round of elections, on December 19, with 55.87% of the vote.

-In the Senate Hall of Honor, the socialist Álvaro Elizalde, the new president of this parliamentary house, placed the presidential sash on Boric.
+In the Senate’s Hall of Honor, the socialist Álvaro Elizalde, the new president of this parliamentary House, placed the presidential sash on Boric.

-“In front of the people and peoples of Chile, yes, I promise,” said Boric, raising his left fist and signing, after a big sigh, his position as the highest authority in the South American country, replacing the conservative Sebastián Piñera.
+“In front of the people and peoples of Chile, yes, I promise”, said Boric, raising his left fist and signing the term of office, after a great sigh, and assuming the position of highest authority in the South American country, replacing to the conservative Sebastián Piñera.

 The solemn ceremony was attended by representatives of governments from different countries.
 Among the guests was young university student Gustavo Gatica, who was shot in the eye with a rubber bullet during the November 8, 2019, protests amid clashes between police and protesters in downtown Santiago.